Search

 • Survey and surveillance of plant diseases in the area jurisdiction of the university.

-• To establish bankability of mass multiplication of bioagents in the laboratory and subsequent release to farmers for biological control of pests and diseases.
+diseases and establish bankability of mass multiplication of bio-agents in the laboratory and subsequent release to farmers

 Dr. Y L. Nene Ex-DDG, ICRISAT